Part 1

 Table of Contents

-Our predecessors called meteorology the inquiry with events that are natural, though their order is less perfect than that of the first of the elements of bodies.
+Our predecessors called meteorology the inquiry with events that are natural.

 After this introduction let us begin by discussing our immediate subject.